dextey/Fakey/README.md

 # Fakey
+ Fakey is e-commerce Dapp website that helps solve counterfiet products in the market.

 # Live link :
 https://fakey.netlify.app/

-## How to use it

-1. clone the repo
-2. cd into client
-3. run npm install
-4. run npm start

-makesure you have metamask installed and the wallet has polygon mumbai testnet
+make sure you have metamask installed and the wallet has polygon mumbai testnet